Therapist Vs. Psychologist: What's The Difference?

 What is a psychologist?

-It can be important to note that not all people with an advanced psychology degreee (such as psychologists) are medical doctors; despite having a doctorate.
-An individual must have an MD title to be a doctor who can offer formal diagnosis and prescription-related support.
+Not all people with an advanced psychology degree (such as psychologists) are medical doctors, despite having a doctorate.
+An individual must have an MD title to be a doctor, who is trained to offer formal diagnosis and prescription-related support.
 While therapists cannot prescribe medication, they can offer treatment suggestions within the realm of talk therapy.

-Doctors in psychology and the mental health profession generally include psychiatrists, neuropsychologists and general medical doctors with a specialty in psychiatry or psychology.
-If you seek prescription medications, a psychiatrist is the only professional able to write the prescription or offer medication management in most states.
+Doctors in psychology and the mental health profession generally include psychiatrists, neuropsychologists, and general medical doctors with a specialty in psychiatry or psychology.
+If you seek prescription medications, psychiatrists or other medical doctors are the only professionals able to write the prescription or offer medication management in most states.

 However, psychologists can provide testing and diagnoses of mental illnesses such as: